kelray/USB-9-DOF-IMU-Viewer/README.md

- The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, of the author.
+ The views and conclusions contained in the software and documentation are those of the authors and should not be interpreted as representing official policies, either expressed or implied, by the author.

 Please let me know if you notice any errors or problems with the source code.